 - Grade Advisor meetings are not rescheduled unless school is closed or after-school activities are canceled.

 - Attendance is taken at each meeting and is recorded in the Crosby Scholars office.

 - Students who miss a meeting should sign on to the webinar at the end of each month to review the material that was covered.
 Materials used by Grade Advisors will be posted in the Crosby Scholars Student Portal; no paper copies will be distributed during the meetings.

 - Meeting dates are posted on the Crosby bulletin board, announced at the high schools, and emailed to scholars.
 Meeting dates are also posted on the homepage of this website under High School Grade Advisor Program.

-DestinationCollege2022 The Freshman Program publishes a quarterly newsletter called destinationcollege2022.
-It is published for Crosby Scholars in the Class of 2022 to keep them informed of activities, deadlines, and announcements.
+Each Freshman in the Program has access to a quarterly newsletter titled destinationcollege2023.
+It is published to keep students informed of activities, deadlines, and announcements.
 Each newsletter offers appropriate advice and assistance for a specific period of time.
 The link to the newsletter is emailed to freshmen and their parents/guardians.

 The first issue of the destinationcollege2023 newsletter will be published in August.